Sainigurnoor511/AniVR/README.md

 ## Feedback and Support

-We value your feedback and are committed to providing excellent support for aniVR.
-If you have any questions, suggestions, or encounter any issues while using aniVR, please don't hesitate to reach out to us.
+We value your feedback and are committed to providing excellent support for AnyVR.
+If you have any questions, suggestions, or encounter any issues while using AnyVR, please don't hesitate to reach out to us.

 - **Email:** sainigurnoor511@gmail.com,abhayrana1701@gmail.com

-© 2024 aniVR Technologies.
+© 2024 AnyVR Technologies.
 All rights reserved.